BlinkDL/RWKV-LM/README.md

 ![RWKV-v2-RNN](RWKV-v2-RNN.png)

-The a b c d factors work together to build a time-decay curve: X, 1, W, W^2, W^3, ...
+The a b c d factors work together to build a time-decay curve: [X, 1, W, W^2, W^3, ...].

 Write out the formulas for "token at pos 2" and "token at pos 3" and you will get the idea:
 * a and b: EMAs of kv and k.